bfcamara/bfcamara.com/content/posts/2022/2022-09-15-Aws-Lambda-WebHttpApi.md

 API Gateway, etc.), and provides a lot of great features specially when it comes to scalability: **scale-up or scale-down** (scale to zero).

-If we want a scales to zero approach, then **we need to be aware of cold starts**, particularly in case of synchronous APIs, where it can cause some impact in terms of latency.
+If we want a _"scale to zero"_ approach, then **we need to be aware of cold starts**, particularly in case of synchronous APIs, where it can cause some impact in terms of latency.
 If the scenario being analyzed cannot live with cold starts, **I would consider using AWS App Runner** which has a very interesting